rblades/dhworkbook_master/docs/index.md

 + [Digital History Methods in R](http://lincolnmullen.com/projects/dh-r/)

 - Shawn Graham, shawn dot graham at carleton dot ca, [@electricarchaeo](http://twitter.com/electricarchaeo)

+## Disclaimer: Photosensitivity and eye strain

+Some of the digital tools and tutorial videos used in this workbook can potentially cause eye strain or effect those with photosensitivity.
+Make sure to take breaks often, relax your eyes, and stretch.

 Original content by Shawn Graham is <br>
 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License logo" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.